-During this session, a wide array of typical community impacts and how to manage these considerations will be addressed focusing on projects typically requiring a categorical exclusion or environmental assessment.
-Topics will include neighborhood impacts, property acquisition, relocations and displacements, noise impacts, air quality and Phase I site assessments.
-Each of these areas will be explored in terms of applicable regulations and guidance, key issues, technical approaches to assess impacts, how to mitigate identified impacts, and the appropriate documentation to aid decision-making.
+During this session, a wide array of typical impacts to communities and natural resources and how to manage these considerations will be addressed.
+Topics will include impacts associated with the visual context, community character, environmental justice, traffic, noise, air quality, contaminated sites, wetlands and biological resources.
+Through a panel discussion, these areas will be explored in terms of applicable regulations and guidance, key issues, technical approaches to assessing impacts, mitigating identified impacts, and the appropriate documentation to aid decision-making.
 In addition, the associated agency coordination and public involvement will also be discussed.
-The session will use real project examples and project scenarios to illustrate managing the scale and level of detail needed to address both short term construction and longer term impacts.
+The session will include project examples and scenarios to illustrate managing potential risks to the project and the level of detail needed to address both short-term construction and longer term impacts.

 Coordinating, But Not Confusing, Section 106 and Section 4(f)

-Review the differences and similarities between Section 4(f) and Section 106, the relationships between the two processes and related content, and how to avoid duplication of effort while making sure all requirements are met.
-The different statutory bases for Section 4(f) and Section 106, the types of resources regulated, commonalities and differences in the analyses required to comply with both regulations, and public involvement and agency coordination requirements will be discussed.
+This session will review the differences and similarities between Section 4(f) and Section 106, the relationships between the two processes and related content, and how to avoid duplication of effort while making sure all requirements are met.
+The different statutory basis for Section 4(f) and Section 106, the types of resources regulated, commonalities and differences in the analyses required to comply with both regulations, and public involvement and agency coordination requirements will be discussed.

 This session will summarize ongoing initiatives at FTA, including additional efforts to provide increased flexibility and streamlining.